Showing posts with label Making a better World. Show all posts

 Ever since this experience I’ve been aware that western culture or the “Protestant Work Ethic” as its called means I and a lot of other white Anglo Saxons just can’t stop doing things, regardless of whether its for the better or not.
 This obsession to seize the day, get stuck in or find a solution is deep rooted and often creates more problems than it solves, especially when we don‘t fully understand reality.
 From Robinson Crusoe who tirelessly constructs his new home on a desert island, to the film the Martian, where Matt Demon Sciences the S**t out of being stuck on Mars, work followed by more work is always deemed to be the answer.

 Years ago, I enrolled on a management course, but when I inquired if any research had been done into the concept of over-management, (ie when too many cooks spoil the broth), I didn’t get a helpful response.
 When I was working, it was frowned upon if I knocked off early, turned off my phone or didn’t work weekends, even though every thing was under control.
-Even now, when I’m retired, when I says I’ve not been doing much and have no current plans, I get sorrowful looks as I’m deemed to be unhappy and wasting my life, of which little remains.
+Even now, when I’m retired, when I say I’ve not been doing much and have no current plans, I get sorrowful looks as I’m deemed to be unhappy and wasting my life, of which little remains.

 Governments find it almost impossible to do nothing and can’t help but interfere.
 They get criticised for not sorting out what ever is deem to be the latest crisis.
 In-action is dithering, a sign of indecisiveness, lack of confidence and weakness, So a considered thoughtful response is out of the question, and a knee jerk, over reacting panic measure is the norm.
 Keeping the hysterical fear spreading press (who must have an inflated story in order to boost sales) and ranting scared majority happy is the priority.
 Hence we get lockdowns, windfall taxes, company bail outs, hand outs, bad laws and economic policies and pointless targets rather than well thought out policy that addresses the real causes of the perceived problems which will probably sort themselves out given time.